christopheranderson/azure-demeteorizer/readme.md

 NOTE: Windows only!
 While the CLI may work on Linux/Mac, the native modules Meteor requires must be compiled on a Windows machine for it to deploy successfuly on Azure.
 There is some investigation to moving this install process to Azure.

+Meteor requires node v0.10.40 32bit to work.
+Check out [nvm] for a good tool to manage your node versions.

 `npm install christopheranderson/azure-demeteorizer`

 *Using GitHub has the install source is temporary until the package reaches "beta"*